 The good news is: Within this song, there are life choices made by someone from whom we can absolutely learn and be encouraged.
 The decisions this person makes are difficult but right, and they light the way for us all to follow.
-However, they are made, not by a man called Solomon, but by a woman called the Shulammite.
-And she becomes a ray of hope to all of us in the darkness of the tragic life of Solomon.
+But they are made, not by a man called Solomon, but by a woman called the Shulammite.